In this post-everything music world, do concepts such as “alternative” and “independent” still mean something?

 “We really wanted to be a home for things that were not what we would consider to be mainstream and to not become a label that’s just about chasing pop hits,”Jonathan Simkin

-As eclectic as the label’s acts—who also include Louise Burns, Mounties, Twin River, Adrian Glynn, and the Matinée—may be, what ties them all together is an unswerving dedication to the craft of music-making, and to proving that, yes, “alternative” and “independent” really do mean something after all.
+As eclectic as the label’s acts—who also include Louise Burns, Sarah Jane Scouten, Mise En Scene, Johnny Payne, and We Are The City — maybe, what ties them all together is an unswerving dedication to the craft of music-making, and to proving that, yes, “alternative” and “independent” really do mean something after all.